-This non-participatory, ex parte matter was conducted by way of Direct Request proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an application for dispute resolution by the landlord for an order of possession for the rental unit and a monetary order for unpaid rent, pursuant to a 10 Day Notice to End Tenancy for Unpaid Rent (the "Notice").
+This non-participatory, ex parte matter was conducted by way of a Direct Request proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an application for dispute resolution by the landlord for an order of possession for the rental unit.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on June 11, 2013, the landlord served the tenant with the Notice of Direct Request Proceeding, including the landlord's application, by leaving it with the tenant.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on September 5, 2013, the landlord served the tenant with the Notice of Direct Request Proceeding, including the landlord's application, by registered mail.
+Section 90 of the Act states that the tenant was deemed served these documents 5 days later.